-Most of us take non-profits and their causes at face value and assume the people leading the charge are straight arrows.
+Most of us take non-profits and their causes at face value and assume the people leading the charge are straight arrows with nary a conflict of interest.
 This is not always the case.
 The most recent example of things not quite being what they seem came from the recent CBS News investigation into the Wounded Warrior Project.

 Non-profits formed around diseases are also ending up in the hot seat.
 A few years back Susan G. Komen (formerly known as Susan G. Komen for the Cure and originally as The Susan G. Komen Breast Cancer Foundation) got called out for its strange bedfellows.
 An op ed in The Washington Post made clear the organization was deep into conflict of interest problems partnering with companies with links to carcinogen production — from an oilfield services company that uses “a process for extracting oil and gas using a mixture of water and chemicals, including known or possible carcinogens” to KFC after being sued for suspected carcinogens in its food.

 Now there’s reason to wonder about troubling a conflict of interest with RESOLVE, a non-profit organization that bills itself as The National Infertility Association here in the United States.